Wildsong/docker-ArcGISWebAppBuilder/README.md

 The base image is node:11.
 Everything here works fine with Node 12, but I found source for a sample widget that flipped out with Node 12 so I backed off to 11 for now.

 ## Prerequisites

 * A working ArcGIS Enterprise Portal with admin access or an ArcGIS Online "organizational" account.
 * A computer that has Docker and Docker Compose installed.

-Note that you can set up a developer account for free.
+Note that you can set up a developer account for free, and that will work.

 ## Volumes for storage